-- 1. Demonstrate a fundamental understanding of human nature and development from a biological, psychological, and sociological perspective as related to Human Services profession. - 2.
+- Demonstrate a fundamental understanding of human nature and development from a biological, psychological, and sociological perspective as related to Human Services profession. - 2.
 Demonstrate a broad-based understanding of human behavior and social relationships. - 3.
 Apply knowledge of culture and society to social institutions and problem solving, while paying attention to cross-cultural differences. - 4.
-Employ scientific methods to analyze information, which can be useful for understanding and addressing individual problems as related the Human Services profession. - 5.
 Demonstrate critical reasoning and problem solving, communication skills, and ethical decision making as tools for working and living.